Learn words and sentences from English to Nepali languages easily with explanation of each word meaning in detail.

 मिठो छ?
 Here is another sentence that we use often in our daily life.
 Mitho means delicious.
 You can use this sentence to ask about taste to younger or elder people.

 It was delicious.

-मिठो छ। Is it delicious ? and it was delicious both seems to be same in Nepali but it sounds different while pronunciation.
+मिठो छ। Is it delicious ?
+And it was delicious both seem to be the same in Nepali but they sound different in pronunciation.
 One is in question form where as another will be in answer form.
 You’ll feel the difference when you hear it’s sound.